-Rein in Sarcoma began the sarcoma scholars in the in the 2009-2010 academic year with one scholar.
-The number and quality of the applications increased the second year and we awarded two scholarships.
+Rein in Sarcoma began the sarcoma scholar program in the 2009-2010 academic year with one scholar.
+The number of applications increased the second year and we awarded two scholarships.
 In 2013 the interview committee indicated that they had three candidates that they couldn’t choose between and the board granted three scholarships.
-To date we have had nearly 40 scholars between the University of Minnesota and Mayo Clinic Medical Schools.
+To date we have had nearly 40 scholars between the University of Minnesota Medical School and Mayo Clinic Alix School of Medicine.
 Five scholarships are now awarded annually.

-The Sarcoma Scholars are involved in the following educational opportunities during their year with Rein in Sarcoma:
+The Jan Maudlin Sarcoma Scholars are involved in the following educational opportunities during their year with Rein in Sarcoma:

 - UMN scholars attend the regular Thursday morning meetings of the University of MN Sarcoma Team.

-- Arrange and publicize a lunch or dinner lecture on Sarcoma for second year medical students at the University of Minnesota – Twin Cities and Duluth, and at the Mayo Clinic Medical School.
+- Arrange and publicize a lunch or dinner lecture on Sarcoma for second year medical students at the University of Minnesota – Twin Cities and Duluth, and at the Mayo Clinic, Rochester.

 - Opportunity to participate in research with UMN sarcoma researchers.